jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Jig Templates.md

 ![Template Configure jig](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/yD3-Ltvoz-MPpTWaSml9v_t-configure.gif "Template Configure jig")

-1. Click the blue **Configure** button.
+1. Click the blue **Insert** button.
-2. Next, choose the size of the widget that will display on the Home Hub.
-3. Now choose the type of [widget](), for example, [chart]() or [avatar]() widget.
-4. The selected template YAML will be inserted into your jig file.
+2. The selected template YAML will be inserted into your jig file.
-5. Check the YAML code for comments that specify additional steps you must take on the template, such as *#Create new table invoices in databases/default.jigx*.
+3. Check the YAML code for comments that specify additional steps you must take on the template, such as _#Create new table invoices in databases/default.jigx_.
 Here, you will manually need to add the table to the `default.jigx` file under the database folder.
-6. The`jigId` are **automatically** added to the index.jigx file.
+4. The`jigId` are **automatically** added to the index.jigx file.
-7. Publish your solution and view the widget and jig in the app.
+5. Publish your solution and view the widget and jig in the app.
-8. Now you can customize the jig by changing the static data to dynamic data or adding additional components using the component templates described below.
+6. Now you can customize the jig by changing the static data to dynamic data or adding additional components using the component templates described below.

 ## Scenario templates